Global Affiliate Program

 The Global Ambassador Program is an opportunity for SWE members outside of the United States to serve in leadership positions to advance SWE's mission.
 Global Ambassadors promote the SWE brand, grow the SWE community in their city, and are able to speak knowledgeably on SWE products and services.
 In addition to their role as a SWE representative, Global Ambassadors create a Personal Leadership Development Plan and have the opportunity to complete one of the SWE Leadership Competency eLearning Modules.

 SWE Global Ambassadors serve from July 1 to June 30.
-They are provided training and tools at the beginning of their term to prepare them for success in this volunteer role.
+They are provided training and tools at the beginning of their term to prepare them for success in this volunteer leadership role.
 Global Ambassadors must reapply each year to ensure they remain up-to-date on SWE activities and pledge their continued commitment.
 Applications for the Global Ambassador program are accepted annually from June 1 to June 30.
-For a copy of the application, please contact firstname.lastname@example.org

-If you don’t have time to commit an entire year to serve as a Global Ambassador, but you still want to get involved, email email@example.com to learn about other opportunities.
+If you are not ready to commit an entire year to serve as a Global Ambassador, but you still want to get involved, email email@example.com to learn about other opportunities.

 The Global Ambassador role focuses on representing and promoting SWE, while also growing your personal leadership abilities.